awslabs/aws-service-catalog-products/governance-at-scale-account-factory/account-creation-shared/v5/README.md

 ### AccountCustomResourceRole
 *Type:* AWS::IAM::Role
-*Description:* The IAM role that is used as the execution role for the **AccountCustomResource** AWS Lambda function
+*Description:* An IAM role that is used as the execution role for the **AccountCustomResource** AWS Lambda function
 ### AccountCustomResource
 *Type:* AWS::Serverless::Function
-*Description:* The AWS Lambda function that creates an account when called using a CloudFormation Custom Resource:
+*Description:* An AWS Lambda function that creates an account when called using a CloudFormation Custom Resource:
 ```yaml
 Account:
   Type: Custom::CustomResource